thinger-io/Docs/console/README.md

 <img src="assets/bucketTimeSample.PNG" width="300px">
 </p>

-There are some limitations into the minimum period between data writes and in the time of data retention according to your account, you can check this into the pricing tab: https://thinger.io/pricing/
+There are some limitations into the minimum sampling interval and in the data retention time according to your account, you can check this into the pricing tab: https://thinger.io/pricing/

 ## Exporting database